QuantumEden/eden-protocol/docs/glossary.md

 **Hero Quest** – The user's overarching character arc, often aligned with their sacred path and vocation.

+**Legacy Trial** – A high-difficulty narrative arc available only to those who have completed a soulform transformation.

+**Ash Realm** – A procedurally generated dungeon unlocked by Phoenix-class soulforms, testing emotional regulation, sacrifice, and rebirth.

 **Voice Roles**:
 - Mentor 🧙 – Wise guide
 - Echo 🜃 – Shadow or resistance voice
 - Inner Voice 🧬 – Reflective narrative overlay

 ---